 History shows the how many devices where in the range of a Gateway in the selected time period.
 You can also filter the data by proximity.

 Dwell Time shows how long each device was in the range of a Gateway.
 It is possible to select the time period, the time interval (1 minute, 15 minutes or 1 hour) and for which receiver we want to obtain the information.

 Heatmap shows which Gateway scanned the most devices in a particular time period by a given time interval (1 minute, 15 minutes or 1 hour).

 Connections shows which devices were in the range of the same Gateway at the same time in a time period.

 Timeline shows which devices were in range - near, immediate or far - of any Gateway.

 This section shows summarized information about each of the Gateways.
-It is possible to see if the Gateway is connected or if it is currently not sending any data to the Kontakt.io Cloud, or if their connection status is unknown.
+In the Overview it is possible to see if the Gateway is connected and the data it is reporting back to the Kontakt.io Cloud, or if their connection status is unknown.

 An item represents a device or mobile app which can be located within the range of a Receiver.
 An Item can be described through a set of meta-data entries and custom properties.
 These data make it possible to filter items from a dynamical environment in a given period of time.